This post may contain affiliate links, view our disclosure policy.

 Finding seashells is often a matter of being on the beach at just the right time.

-In the morning, the waves are typically calmer, making it a great time to look for shells that have been recently deposited on the shoreline.
+The best time to go shelling is early in the morning at low tide.
+Also, the waves are typically calmer, making it a great time to look for shells that have been recently deposited on the shoreline.

 Be Prepared

 The great thing about collecting seashells is that you really don’t need anything other than a sharp eye and curiosity.
+However, having a few things on hand will make the experience a lot more fun and enjoyable.

 Here are the items on our beach packing list that we always bring when we are expecting to find shells: